-Ordnance Survey, the OS Symbol, and MiniScale are registered trademarks of Ordnance Survey, the national mapping agency of Great Britain.
+Ordnance Survey, the OS Symbol and MiniScale are registered trademarks of Ordnance Survey, the national mapping agency of Great Britain.

-Acrobat Reader, Adobe, Adobe Illustrator and FreeHand are registered trademarks of Adobe Systems Incorporated.
+Adobe, Acrobat Reader, Adobe Illustrator and Adobe Photoshop are registered trademarks of Adobe Systems Incorporated.
+ArcInfo, ArcView and ESRI are registered trademarks of Environmental Systems Research Institute Inc. MapInfo is a registered trademark of MapInfo Corporation.
+Unisys is a registered trademark of Unisys Corporation.
 Intel is a registered trademark of Intel.